 County, City &Township Officials:

 - A County Ag Inspector/Designated Employee must be appointed by law for each of the states’ 87 counties by the board of commissioners.
-These inspectors also assist the Minnesota Department of Agriculture with laws regarding seeds, feeds, fertilizers, pesticides, and plant pests.

 - Local Weed Inspectors are the mayors in the states’ 861 cities and the supervisors on the states’ 1,788 township boards.
 An assistant weed inspector may be appointed by the city mayor or the township board to act in their behalf as local weed inspectors.